 Carnegie Arts of the United States

 In 1956, Lamar Dodd, then chairman of the University of Georgia School of Art, initiated the "Study of Arts of the United States" with funding from the Carnegie Corporation.
-The Study's objective was to employ state-of-the-art technology to create an image collection that would support the teaching of American art and history.
-Dodd recruited an advisory board of six internationally recognized scholars, who in turn enlisted 17 specialists to select a large body of examples of American architecture, painting, sculpture, graphic arts, the decorative arts, costume design, photography, the theater, and Native American art.
-Dodd then commissioned new color photography of the objects, with scores of leading museums, archives, and libraries giving the project photographers access to their collections.
-Two sets of 4x5 in. color transparencies were made, one set being used to produce 35 mm slides for educational distribution, and the second archival set being sealed and refrigerated, with the express intention that the collection might be made available in new visual formats as image technologies evolved.
+The objective was to employ technology to create an image collection that would support the teaching of American art and history.
+Dodd recruited an advisory board of six scholars, who in turn enlisted 17 specialists to select monuments, paintings, objects,and other representations of culture and the arts in the United States.
+Dodd then commissioned new color photography of the objects, dispersed among leading museums, archives, and libraries.
+Two sets of transparencies were made, one for slides for educational distribution, and the second for the archives.
 When distribution of the Carnegie slides ceased, both the archival and production sets of negatives and their distribution rights reverted to the University of Georgia.
-The archival set of 4x5 color negatives has been digitized for distribution within Artstor.
+The archival set was digitized for distribution within Artstor.
 The libraries of the University of Georgia and Yale University have jointly prepared online cataloging information for each image.
-This core collection of American art images will be enhanced by a growing array of materials supporting teaching and research in American studies, reflecting Artstor's commitment to respond actively to evolving pedagogical and research interests.